softmagnet/tp/docs/UserGuide.md

 * Edits the class at the specified `INDEX`.
 The index refers to the index number shown in the displayed class list in the `classes` tab.
   * The index **must be a positive integer** 1, 2, 3, …​
-  * The index must also not be out of rage.
+  * The index must also not be out of range.
 * At least one of the optional fields must be provided.
 * `CLASS_TIMING` can only start at the hour mark or half hour mark.
-* Edit commands that will create a **clash of class timing** is not accepted.
+* Edit commands that will create a clash of `CLASS_TIMING` with other classes is not accepted.

 Examples:
 * `editclass 1 ct/wed 15:00-17:00` Edits the first class in the class list's `CLASS_TIMIMG` to be `WED 15:00-17:00`.